zaphosting/docs/docs/server-windows-python.md

 ### Interpreter mode

-Running the `python` command inside a Command Prompt or Powershell instance will now start the Python interpreter.
+Running the `python` command inside a Command Prompt or PowerShell instance will now start the Python interpreter.
 You can start writing any valid Python code after the `>>>` prefix and it will be executed after pressing `Enter`.
 You can close the interpreter once you are finished by running `exit()` into the console or simply closing the prompt.

 ![Python Interpreter mode](https://imgur.com/AQSm2hX.png)

 ### Running .py files

 In order to run `.py` Python files, you can simply use the `python3 [filename].py` command, replacing `[filename]` with the path to the target file name you wish to run.
-This is once again done through a Command Prompt or Powershell instance.
+This is once again done through a Command Prompt or PowerShell instance.

 :::tip
 Most programs you can find online can be run with the `python3 main.py` because `main.py` is the common starting point of most Python programs.